creoapp/documentation/docs/creo/exporter.md

 ### A note about naming convetion and supporting orientations and idimos

-By default all views and windows retain the name they have in Creo, but there are case where a postfix is added to a window name to explain and declare his special meaing.
-This is true when a window has orientations or idioms variations.
+By default all views and windows retain the name they have in Creo, but there are case where a postfix is added to a window name to explain and declare its special meaing.
+This is true when a window has orientation or idiom variations.

 For example, this hierarchy has a Window with 2 variations, one for iPad devices and one for iPhone devices.